Best Bitcoin ETFs in the UK to Watch

 Another alternative to investing in Bitcoin ETFs is buying Bitcoin directly.
 After all, this is what the ETF provider will do for you but you won’t own any of the Bitcoins the ETF holds.
 The Bitcoins held in the fund are owned by the ETF provider and are usually put in cold storage.

-In fact, fractional ownership of Bitcoins is great for people with low investment funds as on platforms like eToro you can start buying crypto with just $50.
+In fact, fractional ownership of Bitcoins is great for people with low investment funds as on platforms you can start buying crypto with just $50.
 Even though one Bitcoin is worth more than $60,000 (at the time of writing).

 Bitcoin ETFs, Coins & Alternatives